 In excess of these limits, HEIC provides excess loss coverage directly to the participants in the Program.
-The HEIC retained layer provides loss coverage for medical professional liability, patient general liability and managed care errors and omissions liability for the period July 1, 2016 through June 30, 2017 and July 1, 2017 through June 30, 2018 on an occurrence basis.
-The HEIC retained layer provides \$4,000,000 for each loss for non-immune participants.
+The HEIC retained layer provides loss coverage for medical professional liability, patient general liability and managed care errors and omissions liability for the period July 1, 2017 through June 30, 2018 and July 1, 2018 through June 30, 2019 on an occurrence basis.
+The HEIC retained layer provides \$4,000,000 for each loss for immune participants and, \$3,000,000 for each loss for non-immune participants.
 The first excess layer provides \$10,000,000 for each loss and in the aggregate in excess of the HEIC retained layer.
 The second excess layer provides \$20,000,000 for each loss and in the aggregate in excess of the first excess layer.
 The third excess layer provides \$20,000,000 for each loss and in the aggregate in excess of the second excess layer.
-The fourth excess layer provides \$20,000,000 for each loss and in the aggregate in excess of the second excess layer.
-The fourth excess layer provides \$20,000,000 for each loss and in the aggregate in excess of the second excess layer.
-The fourth excess layer provides \$20,000,000 for each loss and in the aggregate in excess of the second excess layer.
-The fourth excess layer provides \$50,000,000 for each loss and in the aggregate in excess of the second excess layer.
+The fourth excess layer provides \$50,000,000 for each loss and in the aggregate in excess of the third excess layer.

-HEIC also provides access to reinsurance coverage to the Florida State University College of Medicine Self-Insurance Program ("FSUSIP"), the Florida International University College of Medicine Self-Insurance Program ("FIUSIP"), the Florida Atlantic University College of Medicine Self-Insurance Program ("FAUSIP") and the University of Central Florida College of Medicine Self-Insurance Program ("UCFSIP") for medical professional liability, patient general liability and managed care errors and omissions liability in excess of the retained \$1,000,000 per occurrence for the period from July 1, 2017 through June 30, 2018 on a claims-made basis as follows: \$5,000,000 each loss and in the aggregate separately for the FSUSIP, the FIUSIP, the FAUSIP and the UCFSIP; \$15,000,000 in the aggregate for the FSUSIP, the FIUSIP, the FAUSIP and the UCFSIP combined.
+HEIC also provides access to reinsurance coverage to the Florida State University College of Medicine Self-Insurance Program ("FSUSIP"), the Florida International University College of Medicine Self-Insurance Program ("FIUSIP"), the Florida Atlantic University College of Medicine Self-Insurance Program ("FAUSIP") and the University of Central Florida College of Medicine Self-Insurance Program ("UCFSIP") for medical professional liability, patient general liability and managed care errors and omissions liability in excess of the retained \$1,000,000 per occurrence for the period from July 1, 2018 through June 30, 2019 on a claims-made basis as follows: \$5,000,000 each loss and in the aggregate separately for the FSUSIP, the FIUSIP, the FAUSIP and the UCFSIP; \$15,000,000 in the aggregate for the FSUSIP, the FIUSIP, the FAUSIP and the UCFSIP combined.